-Philosophy 3334: Philosophy of Biology Summer 2020 Homework 2
+Philosophy 3334: Philosophy of Biology Fall 2023 Homework 2

-Answers should be uploaded into Blackboard before class on Tuesday, June 16th.
+Answers should be uploaded into Blackboard before 11:59pm on Monday, Oct 9th.

-- 1) Lets say that "siblings" refers to just any young animals raised together when they are still somewhat dependent on at least one adult to keep them alive.
+1) Lets say that "siblings" refers to just any young animals raised together when they are still somewhat dependent on at least one adult to keep them alive.
 Some social behaviors between siblings we can call "sibling rivalry" where they one sibling harms another (sometimes even killing each other) and other behaviors are cooperative.
 Animal species exhibit a huge variety of types of family structures.
 Here are some possibilities: In species A children are born one at a time and raised by their mother.
-The species is like humans many siblings have the same father but not all.
+The species is like humans - many siblings have the same father but not all.
 Species B is like A except it is strictly monogamous.
 All siblings have the same father.
 Species C is like A except they aren't born one at a time but rather in litters like dogs.
 Remember that puppies in the same litter sometimes have the same father but do not always.
 It is the same way in species C. Species D is like A except they are raised in groups by multiple mothers who collectively take care of all of the groups' children.
 Which, if any, of these changes do you expect would increase sibling rivalry?
 Which would increase cooperation?
 Explain why.
+(So compare A to B, A to C, and A to D. Then if you can say anything about comparing B, C, and D do that too).

-(So compare ALL of A-D that you can). - 2) Across the animal kingdom (ignoring the social insects) do males or females tend to have more children on average?
+2) Across the animal kingdom (ignoring the social insects) do males or females tend to have more children on average?
 Why?
 Do males or females tend to have a higher variance in the number of offspring they have?
 (A higher variance means a wider "spread" so that they are more likely to have more or less than the average).
+Why?

-Why? - 3) Imagine a species of bird that gets parasites on its head that the individual with the parasite can't remove, but that other birds could remove.
+3) Imagine a species of bird that gets parasites on its head that the individual with the parasite can't remove, but that other birds could remove.
 We will assume that each interaction follows the following payoff matrix.